-Look for your policy number.
-All health insurance cards should have a policy number.
-When you're issued a health insurance policy, you also get a policy number.
-The health insurance provider then attaches any medical expenditures to that policy through the number.
+When you're issued a health insurance policy, you also get a policy number and this number is properly displayed on the card.
+The health insurance provider attaches any medical expenditures to that policy through the number.
 In other words, the policy number is how the health insurance company keeps track of your medical billing.

 Check the back or the bottom of the card for telephone numbers or addresses, and write these down.
 The telephone numbers and addresses located on the back of your card are usually important phone numbers and addresses regarding your health care provider or policy.
 Telephone numbers and addresses may be included for filing claims, hospital or treatment pre-certification, and customer service, among other things.

 Call your provider and ask about your co-payments and coverage amounts if they're not on your health insurance card.
 Some providers, like Anthem, will often list your co-pay and provide a breakdown of your coverage on the front of the card itself.
 If this information is provided, the breakdown may list coverage by percentage for office visits, specialty care, urgent care and emergency room care.
 On some cards, there may be two percentages for each type of care.
 The first percentage, which is normally larger, typically stands for the amount covered in the health insurance company's network of providers.
 The second percentage is the amount covered outside the network.